AP source: Reds, Castellanos agree to $64M, 4-year deal - WHIZ News

 The person spoke to the AP on condition of anonymity because the club hadn’t announced the deal, which would allow Castellanos to opt out and become a free agent after the 2020 season.

-It’s the fourth significant move by the Reds, who have been among the most active teams in free agency since they wrapped up their sixth consecutive losing season.
-Cincinnati has committed $174 million to new players, including the two biggest free agent deals in club history.
+It was the fourth significant move by the Reds, among the most active teams in free agency since their sixth consecutive losing season.
+The Reds have has committed $174 million to new players, including the two biggest free agent deals in club history.

-The Reds signed second baseman Mike Moustakas to a $64 million, four-year deal and added left-handed starter Wade Miley on a $15 million, two-year deal.
+Cincinnati signed second baseman Mike Moustakas to a $64 million, four-year contract and added left-handed starter Wade Miley on a $15 million, two-year deal.
 Japanese All-Star outfielder Shogo Akiyama got a $21 million, three-year deal.

+Castellanos’ deal raised the offseason total of contracts negotiated by agent Scott Boras and his staff to $1,200,250,000.

 Castellanos batted .289 last season with the Tigers and Cubs, who got him in a midseason trade.
 He hit 27 homers overall, drove in 73 runs and had 58 doubles while playing right field primarily in Detroit and Chicago.